mk-ansible-roles/subscribe-repos/README.md

 subscribe-repos
 ===============

-This playbook configures are RHEL server to receive its updates from a reposync server.
+This playbook configures a RHEL server to receive its updates from a reposync server.
-On your reposync server register the server against RHN and then run the following script as a cron job:
+On your reposync server register the server against RHN and then run the following script as a cron job (or use the setup-reposerver role):

 --8<-- snip -----

     #!/bin/bash

     SERVERIP=1.2.3.4 ## change me